 Convex decomposition

 This method takes in a concave triangle mesh and divides it into smaller convex pieces.
 An artist can create a convex decomposition manually by using simple convex primitives such as boxes, spheres and capsules.
 It is possible of creating convex decomposition automatically, but it may involve tweaking of some parameters to get desirable results.
-Even Though it is an NP-hard problem, an approximate method using top down or bottom up can still be implemented.
-There is a free implementation made by John Ratcliff.
-It is a top down approach: Concave meshes are recursively broken down into parts, until each part is convex.
-Khaled Mammou was inspired by John’s implementation and produced a bottom up approach called Hierarchical Approximate Convex Decomposition (HACD).
+Even though it is an NP-hard problem, an approximate method using top down or bottom up can still be implemented.

+An example of a top down approach is a free implementation made by John Ratcliff.
+Concave meshes are recursively broken down into parts, until each part is convex.

+An example of an implementation using a bottom up approach is Khaled Mammou´s Hierarchical Approximate Convex Decomposition (HACD), which was inspired by John’s implementation.
 This approach breaks source geometry into smaller parts in physically expected way, for example, the bunny’s ears come off, instead of breaking at some arbitrary position.
 The number and shape of those pieces however are determined entirely by the source geometry and does not provide any artistic control.